Arpit-Babbar/TrixiLW.jl/README.md

 # TrixiLW.jl

-An implementation of Lax-Wendroff Flux Reconstruction scheme for curvilinear meshes with adaptive mesh refinement and error based time stepping using [`Trixi.jl`](https://github.com/trixi-framework/Trixi.jl) as a library.
-To run the code, enter the following the `julia` REPL.
+`TrixiLW.jl` in implementation of Lax-Wendroff Flux Reconstruction scheme for curvilinear meshes with adaptive mesh refinement and error based time stepping using [`Trixi.jl`](https://github.com/trixi-framework/Trixi.jl) as a library.
+To run the code, enter the following in the `julia` REPL.

 ## Users